amirrezavazifeh/Snapshot-Hyperspectral-Imaging-Neural-Field/README.md

 - **Spectral Scanning (filter-based systems):** sequentially captures one wavelength at a time, leading to long acquisition times and temporal misalignment.
 - **Snapshot Imaging:** captures all wavelengths in a single exposure using multiplexed optics or coded apertures — but produces **sparse, spectrally mixed measurements**.

 The last category—**snapshot hyperspectral imaging**—offers high-speed acquisition but poses a major reconstruction challenge.
 Each pixel typically measures only one wavelength, making the recovery of the full 3D hyperspectral cube from a 2D snapshot an **ill-posed inverse problem**.

 ---

 ## ⚙️ Method

-In our approach, we address this challenge by combining **compressive sensing** with **implicit neural representations**, using a **sinusoidal activation network (SIREN)** to model the hyperspectral cube as a continuous function of spatial–spectral coordinates.
+In our approach, we address this challenge by combining with **implicit neural representations**, using a **sinusoidal activation function (SIREN)** to model the hyperspectral cube as a continuous function of spatial–spectral coordinates.

-This allows us to:

-- **Reconstruct** full hyperspectral cubes from a single 2D coded measurement.
-- **Perform both interpolation and extrapolation** across spectral dimensions.
-- **Achieve high-quality reconstructions** without external supervision or prior spectral correlations.
+This approach enables reconstruction of a complete hyperspectral cube from a single coded 2D measurement, performing both spectral interpolation and extrapolation without any external supervision or prior information.

 ### ✳️ Core Idea